Introduction to policy

-Policy enables you to enforce your organizations' web standards or content strategies.
+The Policy module enables you to find content that violates your organization's web standards or content strategies.
+You access it via Main menu > Policy.

-Policies can be as simple or complex as required, and policies can be associated with 1 or multiple sites.
+Policies can be as simple or complex as required, and they can look for content on one or multiple sites.
+Any number of policies can be created.

-Siteimprove’s easy to use grouping setup is also integrated within Policy, enabling editors to focus on matches just for pages that are relevant to them, but at the same time adhering to policies that are in place for the whole organization.
+Siteimprove groups are integrated within Policy, enabling editors to focus on matches for pages that are relevant to them, but at the same time adhering to policies that are in place for the whole organization.

 Select a specific policy from the Policies table and choose the site you are interested in if multiple sites are available.

-The policy details table allows you to see specifics for that policy – the rules that have been used, the sites it is associated with, who last edited it and a note (if added).
+The policy details table allows you to see specifics for that policy – the rules that have been used, the sites it is associated with.
+The table displays each page that contains a match, together with details.

-Matches can be ignored on a page basis using the ignore icon.
+Matches can be ignored on a page basis using the ignore button.

-All ignored matches can be viewed and reversed at any time by filtering the table.
+All ignored matches can be viewed using the filter above the Policy details table.

-As in QA, My sites gives a quick overview of all the sites you have access to with the number of policies that have been set up for each site together with the number of current matches.
+My sites gives a quick overview of all the sites you have access to, with the number of policies that are active for each site, together with the number of current matches.